Installing the host agent on OpenShift

 *zoneName: The agent zone to associate with the nodes of your cluster.

-For additional details relating to the agent endpoints, refer to the Host Agent Configuration.
+For additional details of the agent endpoints, see Host Agent Configuration.

 If you cannot pull images from the IBM Cloud Container Registry (icr.io), you need to add two image streams.
 Open the OpenShift Container Registry, go to the